lmorchard/blog.lmorchard.com/drafts/2015-07-22-the-verge-web-sucks.md

 <li>retargeter.com</li>
 </ul>

-As a webdev at Mozilla, I've been in half-hour meetings where we've agonized over whether it's kosher to include *just one single single Google Analytics tracking snippet* without notifying users and updating the privacy policy.
+As a webdev at Mozilla, I've been in half-hour meetings where we've agonized over whether it's kosher to include *just one single Google Analytics snippet* without notifying users and updating the privacy policy.
 But, I know we're crazy in some very special ways.

-Still, in former lives, I've worked at a variety of ad agencies and digital marketing companies.
-I'm not a stranger to conversations that revolve around partners & bizdev & analytics & media buys.
+Maybe I'm out of touch these days, but in former lives I worked at a variety of ad agencies and digital marketing companies.
+I'm no stranger to conversations that revolve around partners & bizdev & analytics & media buys.

-Maybe I'm out of touch these days, but I can't imagine a sane conversation that resulted in The Verge extending an invitation to over 25 companies to set up shop on my computer with every page visit.
+Still, I can't imagine a sane conversation that resulted in The Verge extending an invitation to over 25 companies to set up shop on my computer with every page visit.
 I can only imagine this is as a steady drip-drop of bizdev decisions and emails to internal webdevs:

 *"Hey, can you add this tracking pixel?
 We just signed on this awesome analytics partner."*